All you have to do is tell your story truthfully and accurately. We will do everything else.

 I Quit My Job.
 Can I Collect Unemployment?

-Collecting unemployment compensation when you quit your job depends on the reasons why you left.
+Collecting unemployment compensation benefits when you quit your job depends on the reasons why you left.
 Even if you think you had a valid reason for quitting, that doesn’t mean you have a “compelling reason” in the eyes of the law.

 For most of these causes, you must show that you informed your employer of your circumstances.
 You must also show that you took any reasonable steps to remedy the situation, and that none of these actions fully relieved the situation.
 Documentation, such as emails and text messages, can help demonstrate you made an effort to find a solution before you quit.